ravi-sharma26494/graphqlCrashed/README.md

 - See how queries and mutations are executed and data is fetched.
 - Experiment with querying the GraphQL schema directly in the explorer.

-By the end of this crash course, you should have a basic understanding of GraphQL's concepts, its advantages, and how to work with schemas, types, resolvers, and visualization tools like Apollo Graph Explorer.
-Happy learning!